Sounds Like Teen Spirit: Plot

 It follows the lives of the participants of the Junior Eurovision Song Contest 2007, specifically the entrants from Belgium, Bulgaria, Cyprus and Georgia.
 The film sees them proceed from the national finals that saw them crowned the representatives of their country through to the international song festival itself held in Rotterdam, the Netherlands, where they each compete against 16 other acts.

 Critical reception

-The film was exceptionally well received by critics receiving an 87% 'fresh' rating on Rotten Tomatoes.
+The film was well received by critics, on Rotten Tomatoes it has an approval rating of 87% based on reviews from 23 critics.
 Director Johnson was praised for his 'crowdpleasing' debut and his success in getting the participants to 'open-up' on camera.

 In the 2009 Dinard British Film Festival in Brittany, France 'Sounds Like Teen Spirit' played in competition and won the prestigious 'Hitchcock D’Argent' Audience Award.

 In the Seattle International film festival 2009 the film won a Special Jury Award and was highly commended by the jury "for excellence in capturing the universal experience of young adults discovering their place in the world".

 Sounds Like Teen Spirit was also nominated for a British Independent Film Award in the 'Best Documentary' category.